Roll20/roll20-character-sheets/README.md

 ##Indy and Homebrew Rules Must Be Readily Available##

-Custom sheets can be submitted for independent games and homebrew content.
+Sheets can be submitted for independent games and homebrew content.
 The latter will need to ensure they are not violating copyright for their respective game system.
 In both cases the rules need to be readily available to the public.

 License
 =======